 21.2 State Data is and will remain the sole and exclusive property of the State and all right, title, and interest in the same is reserved by the State.

 21.3 Contractor Use of State Data.
-Contractor is provided a limited license to State Data for the sole and exclusive purpose of providing the Services, including a license to collect, process, store, generate, and display State Data only to the extent necessary in the provision of the Services.
+Contractor is provided a limited license to State Data for the sole and exclusive purpose of providing the Services, including a license to collect, process, store, generate, and display State Data only to the extent necessary in the provision of the Services and as permitted by this Section 21.3.
+Contractor may use State Data in an aggregated, de-identified and generic manner, in compliance with applicable law, for product analytics and new product features or services, Services utilization analyses and related purposes, provided that (i) it is used only for internal administrative purposes and general usage statistics; (ii) does not identify the State or its agents, representatives, customers or employees and is not attributable to such persons or entities in any way; and (iii) where State Data is used in this manner to create publicly disclosed general usage statistics, such statistics are used to report only the total aggregate use among Contractor’s customers.
 Contractor must:

 (a) keep and maintain State Data in strict confidence, using such degree of care as is appropriate and consistent with its obligations as further described in this Contract and applicable law to avoid unauthorized access, use, disclosure, or loss;